Yuva-fab/fabzero/readme.md

 My mentors are Mr.Francisco and Mr.Sibu.<br>

-Mr.Franchie has brifed about the equipmentnts.<br>
+Mr.Franchie has brifed about the equipments.<br>

 ## Documentation <br>
-To document the work we have done, installed Visual Studio Codec(VSC).
-Following is the procedure to clone at VSC for dispaying at GitHub. <br>
+To document the work, installed Visual Studio Codec(VSC).
+Following is the procedure to clone at VSC for displaying at GitHub. <br>

+Link to download VSC https://code.visualstudio.com/ <br>

     --Open "New Window" in visual Studio Code
     --Copy the clone Address from Github